nikojpapa/EIPs/EIPS/eip-X.md

 The puzzles that this contract generates are of prime factorization, where given a positive integer _n_, the objective is to find the set of prime numbers whose product is equal to _n_.

 ### Requirements

-- This contract MUST generate each of the `NUMBER_OF_LOCKS` locks by generating an integer of exactly 3 * `BIT_SIZE_OF_PRIMES` random bits.
+- This contract MUST generate each of the `NUMBER_OF_LOCKS` locks by generating an integer of exactly `3 * BIT_SIZE_OF_PRIMES` random bits.
 - This contract MUST allow someone to provide the prime factorization of any lock.
-  If it is the correct solution and solves the last unsolved lock, then this contract MUST send all of its ETH to the solver and mark a flag to indicate that this contract has been solved.
+  If it is the correct solution and solves the last unsolved lock, then this contract MUST send all of its ETH to the solver and mark a publicly readable flag to indicate that this contract has been solved.

 ### Deployment method